 This section is developed from a historical genealogy that begins with the medial-economic technique of double-entry bookkeeping and how it allowed for the early depersonalization and financialization of capital through record keeping techniques in 15th century Italy.
 It then looks into the interweaving of commercial and statistical epistemic fields as a precondition to develop modern dispositives of transaction processing.

 Looking further into 20th century practices of airline ticket vendors, this section explores along the example of American Airlines, how a ticket seller became an information provider.
 From there the section reconstructs the emergence of On-Line Transaction Processing (OLTP) using databases to coordinate production and services globally and in real-time.
-Finally, the chapter explore On-Line Analytical Processing (OLAP), a data practice of the 1990s, which eventually led towards what we know as ‘Big Data’ today.

 3. Techno emergence in an East/West comparison

 The third part explores how relational databases increasingly became the center of software applications and infrastructure, focusing on business practices.
-In a comparative approach, it uses case studies in East Germany (the GDR) in the 1970s to 1990s and asks whether there has been a ‘socialist’ database management software.
-Unearthing important yet forgotten software packages which organized data processing in a fundamentally new way, it discusses the ‘Western’ production databases BOMP, COPICS, and MAPICS (IBM), and R2 (SAP) intertwined with the East German SOPS (Robotron).
+In a comparative approach, it uses case studies in East Germany (the GDR) from the 1970s to 1990s and asks whether there has been a ‘socialist’ database management software.
+Unearthing almost forgotten software packages which organized data processing in a fundamentally new way, it discusses the ‘Western’ production databases BOMP, COPICS, and MAPICS (IBM), and R2 (SAP) intertwined with the East German SOPS (Robotron).
 Finally, the chapter explores how the GDR developed its own relational database management system, DABA 1600, re-interpreting ‘Western’ technology.

 Contexts of the case studies